codybloemhard/penrose-cody/README.md

   - windows swap out right in front of you
   - minimal body and eye movement
   - quickest context switching (for the human using it)

+Behaviour:

+- rotate on scratchpad:
+  It rotates to the next window in the ring.
+  This prevents having to undo the scratchpad first.
+  Scratchpad unsummons so that you only have to set the structure of the rings in your brain.
+  This makes moving around easily predictable.
+  You don't need to rotate back into the scratchpad, as you can just summon it.
+- rotate on fullscreen:
+  Rotates through the ring but keeps fullscreen status.
+  Again to prevent having to unfullscreen it first before moving, increasing speed.
+  The fullscreen status is kept because if you set a window fullscreen, it probably means that the particular windows works better for you that way.
+Maybe it wasn't big enough.
+  If it were to go back to regular on rotation, it means that when rotating back into it you would have to fullscreen it yet again.
+- sink windows on spawn:
+  This means every window is sunk into a ring upon creation.
+  It includes all windows including popup windows that usually keep floating.
+  - decreases clutter if a popup is spawned floating on top, a third window exists on screen
+  - more space for the popup content: e.g. file pickers can use the space well
+  - more focus on the popup: e.g. saving a file, you don't need to focus on other windows
+  - if need be, you can rotate back and forth extremely quickly as the popup is inserted right next to the previous window

 ### Unnecessary features